aiktb/vitepress-theme-rea/docs/about.md

 My id is taken from the song ***[aikotoba](https://www.youtube.com/watch?v=WptXk39wiIQ)*** of **[DECO*27](https://www.youtube.com/@DECO27)**.

+Since GitHub Pages offers free servers and my domain name costs less than $15 per year, you can trust that my blog will be around for a long time to come.

 ## Contact me

 In order to avoid unnecessary troubles, I will not provide any contact information within China.